 The correction scheme assumes that the solvent (water) chemical shift is constant.
-It is however known that it is temperaturedependent and changes by 0.0111 ppm/°C (Gottlieb et al., 1997), or 13.3 Hz/°C on a 1200 MHz system.
-The temperature of

-- 315 the sample must therefore be kept constant within a fraction of a degree (or several degrees, depending on the spectral linewidths) to avoid broadening effects or t_1 noise.
+It is however known that it is temperature-dependent and changes by $0.0111 \text{ ppm} \,^{\circ}\text{C}^{-1}$ (Gottlieb et al., 1997), or $13.3 \,\text{Hz} \,^{\circ}\text{C}^{-1}$ on a 1200 MHz system.
+The temperature of the sample must therefore be kept constant within a fraction of a degree (or several degrees, depending on the spectral linewidths) to avoid broadening effects or $t_1$ noise.
 Of course, similar requirements apply to the conventional field-frequency locks.
-We have checked that the application of 1H-SAFR and subsequent drift correction under ordinary conditions do not introduce extra broadening or noise (Fig. S13 in the Supplement) and that a purely linear field drift is compensated for without any differences to the linear drift correction previously published by Najbauer and Andreas (2019), as shown in the Supplement - 320 (Fig. S14).
+We have checked that the application of H-SAFR and subsequent drift correction under ordinary conditions do not introduce extra broadening or noise (Fig. S13) and that a purely linear field drift is compensated for without any differences to the linear drift correction previously published by Najbauer and Andreas (2019), as shown in the Supplement (Fig. S14).

-Although we expect that the drift correction is mostly needed for 1H-detected spectroscopy, there might be relatively rare cases of its usage accompanying X-nucleus detection.
-1H-SAFR can also be used, but only on spectrometers capable of detection on multiple receivers during one experiment.
-For single-receiver equipment, 13C-SAFR is in principle possible for strong and non-linear field changes but can lead to t_1 noise after a correction relying on a broad reference resonance (Figures S15, S16, and S17 in the Supplement).
+Although we expect that the drift correction is mostly needed for H-detected spectroscopy, there might be relatively rare cases of its usage accompanying X-nucleus detection.
+H-SAFR can also be used, but only on spectrometers capable of detection on multiple receivers during one experiment.
+For single-receiver equipment, C-SAFR is in principle possible for strong and non-linear field changes but can lead to $t_1$ noise after a correction relying on a broad reference resonance (Figs. S15, S16, and S17).